 Like nonprofits everywhere, Northern California nonprofit agencies need the information contained in a large and robust compensation and benefits survey.

-Your organization will need the wealth of information produced by the 2020 survey to compete effectively on this ever-changing playing field, including invaluable information about compensation, base pay, employee benefits, salary increases, personnel policies, as well as data that larger nonprofits can use to justify to the IRS the compensation they pay their executive employees.
+As the Northern California nonprofit sector anticipates emerging from the COVID-19 pandemic, the 2021 survey report provides a wealth of information to compete effectively on this ever-changing playing field, including invaluable information about compensation, base pay, employee benefits, salary increases, personnel policies, as well as data that larger nonprofits can use to justify to the IRS the compensation they pay their executive employees.

 A high percentage of jobs that nonprofits fill are best compared with others in their own economic community, with benefits being compared similarly.
 National surveys, especially when broken down into large regions (e.g., "the eastern seaboard", "the southeast"), have limited value, because they do not take local differences into account.